CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 where i.d.(V) is the isotypical decomposition of the $`\mathfrak{S}_3`$-module V and dim V its dimension.
 The irreducible representations of $`\mathfrak{S}_3`$ are ordered as $`s[3]`$, $`s[2,1]`$ and $`s[1^3]`$.
-The 8 elements of the list returned correspond to the spaces:
+The 8 elements of the list returned correspond with the spaces:
 $`M_{k,j}(\Gamma_1[2])`$, $`S_{k,j}(\Gamma_1[2])`$, $`E_{k,j}(\Gamma_1[2])`$, $`E^{(F)}_{k,j}(\Gamma_1[2])`$,
 $`E^{(Q)}_{k,j}(\Gamma_1[2])`$, $`S^{(P)}_{k,j}(\Gamma_1[2])`$, $`S^{(Y)}_{k,j}(\Gamma_1[2])`$ and
 $`S^{(G)}_{k,j}(\Gamma_1[2])`$.